Noise-to-Notes: Diffusion-based Generation and Refinement for Automatic Drum Transcription: Related works

 Supervised deep learning-based approaches are the state-of-the-art for ADT \cite{wu2018review}.
 Specifically, convolutional recurrent neural networks (CRNNs) have remained the dominant architecture for ADT methods \cite{vogl2017drum,vogl2018towards,weber2025star}, which combines convolutional and recurrent layers for local acoustic and temporal modeling, respectively.
 Limited success has been achieved through architectural modifications \cite{zehren2023high}, and recent performance improvements can be mainly attributed to the curation of larger and more diverse datasets \cite{zehren2021adtof,wei2021improving}.

-Leveraging rhythm game annotations, Zehren et al. \cite{zehren2021adtof} created the ADTOF dataset, containing 114 hours of real annotated drum onsets, and used this to train a CRNN to achieve state-of-the-art results across multiple ADT benchmarks.
+Leveraging rhythm game annotations, Zehren et al. \cite{zehren2021adtof} created the ADTOF dataset, containing 114 hours of real annotated drum onsets and trained a CRNN to achieve state-of-the-art results across multiple ADT benchmarks.
 In addition to drum onsets, the E-GMD dataset \cite{callender2020improving} contains velocity annotations, and the associated Onset and Frames (OaF) Drums model, also based on CRNNs, achieved significantly better perceptual quality in human studies due to the inclusion of estimated velocities.
 While CRNNs remain the most successful approach in ADT, transformers offer more flexible time and frequency modeling and have become the preferred approach for the closely related automatic piano transcription task \cite{toyama2023automatic,yan2024scoring,10896775}.

 Beyond discriminative models, there has also been recent interest in modeling piano transcription as a generative task using diffusion models \cite{cheuk2023diffroll,10889579}.
 Diffusion models \cite{song2019generative,ho2020denoising} are a class of deep generative models that iteratively add noise to data and learn to reverse this process, enabling the generation of high-quality samples by progressively denoising from a stationary distribution.
-Diffusion models have been applied widely in music-related tasks, including music generation \cite{mittal2021symbolic}, editing \cite{zhang2024musicmagus} and restoration \cite{moliner2024diffusion}.

-In the context of automatic piano transcription, DiffRoll \cite{cheuk2023diffroll} was the first method to reframe music transcription as a generative task, and used a U-Net-based diffusion model to predict piano onsets from mel-spectrogram features.
+DiffRoll \cite{cheuk2023diffroll} was the first method to reframe music transcription as a generative task, and used a U-Net-based diffusion model to predict piano onsets from mel-spectrogram features.
 More recently, DR3M \cite{10889579} used a discrete denoising process with neigborhood attention to avoid modeling onsets as continuous variables, and trained an acoustic encoder to extract multi-scale mel-spectrogram features.

 While modeling music transcription as a generative task has opened new possibilities for generation and refinement, neither DiffRoll nor DR3M reach the performance of discriminative models.
-Moreover, these methods only model onset, and the generative quality is unsatisfactory.
-Here, we introduce Noise-to-Notes (N2N), the first generative model for ADT.
-We propose a novel diffusion objective to facilitate joint onset-velocity prediction, demonstrate strong inpainting capability and improve robustness by integrating spectrogram and music foundation model (MFM) features, outperforming discriminative models and achieving state-of-the-art results across ADT benchmarks.
+Moreover, these methods focus on modeling onset, and the generative quality remains limited.